cbirdlab/fltrVCF/README.md

-## fltrVCF v4.4 -- a program to filter vcf files with RAD data
+## fltrVCF v4.4 -- a program to filter VCF files

 *Dependencies*